Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/streamer-bot-tool.md

 It's Important you do not try to run the tool from within the tool.

 It's also Important to Close the Args Menu before closing the Tool as this can cause Streamer.bot to crash.

+Your selected Settings for Platform, Persisted and User Checkbox's and the Output Settings Checkbox's should all save so you don't need to manage it every time you open, but it is something to be aware of.

 As noted on the bottom of the tool, this is for Testing Purposes Only and should be used as such, best practice would be to use inside a testing environment if possible.